Last Updated on February 2, 2021 by Darrif William

 11. Rajasthan, India

-Rajasthan is a wonderful travel destination in India for solo travellers.
+Rajasthan is a wonderful one of the solo travel destinations in India travellers.
 It is packed with forts and palaces and is quite easy to travel between the major tourist sites of Udaipur, Jaipur, Jodhpur and Jaisalmer.
 You’ll feel like a princess or a Maharaja when you visit these ancient cities and its palaces.
 Embark on a camel safari in Pushkar, enjoy the view of the blue houses in Jodhpur or take a boat ride on the massive Lake Pichola.
 You’ll be spoilt for choices for things to do in Rajasthan.
 Don’t miss the camel fair in Pushkar if you visit in November.

 12. Dubrovnik, Croatia